 When a couple goes through a divorce the court will order an “equitable distribution” of the martial assets and liabilities.
-Generally, the court will divide the marital assets and liabilities 50/50 between the couple, unless there are factors that would make an equal split inequitable.
+Generally, the court will divide the marital assets and liabilities 50/50 between the couple.
+However, if there are factors that would make an equal split inequitable the judge will deviate from 50/50 division.
 See Florida Statute 61.075.
 Therefore, if you are filing for divorce when you own a home the property may be subject to equitable distribution.

 Divorce When You Own a Home as Tenancy by the Entireties

-The parties to the marriage will jointly be entitled to any profits, rents, or liability from the property held as a tenancy by the entireties.
+Parties to the marriage should jointly share any profits or liabilities from property held as a tenancy by the entireties.
 Further, neither spouse can transfer their interest in the property without the other spouse joining or consenting to the transfer.
-Additionally, a creditor of one spouse may not encumber property held as a tenancy by the entirety without both spouses being a party to the agreement.
+Additionally, a creditor of one spouse cannot encumber property held as a tenancy by the entirety unless both spouses agree.

 Divorce When You Own a Home that is Homestead